 To take internal communications to the next level in any organization, you’re going to need extra resources eventually.
 You might need to add people to the team or include software and tools to your ecosystem.
-To get those resources, however, you’ll have to be able to present a business case.
+To get those resources, however, you’ll have to be able to present a solid business case for internal communications.

-The 2020 State of the Sector Report found that overall internal communicators were on the rise throughout 2019.
+The 2020 State of the Internal Communications landscape Report found that overall internal communicators were on the rise throughout 2019.
 In small to large companies, budgets have increased substantially to include more resources for the internal communications function.

 Worryingly, data and reporting were highlighted as serious gaps within internal communications.
 Although leadership teams are recognizing the value of internal comms, more often than not, they don’t have much to back up their decisions.

 This leads us back to the concept of a business case.
 A business case captures the reasoning behind initiating a project and is your opportunity to present your argument why you need more support and how it will impact the business overall.

 Do you have the right information to back up your decisions and requirements?
 Here are three questions to answer when writing a business case:

 In formal terms, a mandate is an explicit authorization to act in a particular way in the format of an order or command given.
 Informally speaking, what is it that you were hired to do?

 Some organizations specify mandates for each job role, especially for more senior positions.
 Other organizations take a more organic approach and allow employees to stretch themselves and grow within their position.